Shreeram1999/Cypress_NextJS_BoilerPlate/README.md

 # Cypress_NextJS_BoilerPlate
-A Boilerplate for cypress setup in NextJS Project
+A Boilerplate for Cypress setup in NextJS Project